The Bob Hoffman era of Mercer basketball officially began on March 27, 2008, thus beginning the most successful period in program history.

 In addition to earning the league’s Coach of the Year honor for the second-straight season, Hoffman took home the Fellowship of Christian Athlete’s John Lotz “Barnabas” Award and the Atlanta Tipoff club’s Georgia Coach of the Year distinction in 2014.

-Hoffman has amassed more wins (126) in his six seasons than has previously been achieved during any six-year span in program history.
+Hoffman has amassed more wins (145) in his seven seasons than has previously been achieved during any seven-year span in program history.
 His efforts have helped raise banners for the 2012 CollegeInsider.com Tournament Championship, 2013 Atlantic Sun Regular Season Championship, 2013 National Invitation Tournament (NIT) Round of 16, 2014 Atlantic Sun Regular Season Co-Championship, 2014 Atlantic Sun Tournament Championship and 2014 NCAA Tournament Round of 32.

 In the 2012-13 season, Hoffman’s Bears captured the team’s first outright conference regular season championship and made the program’s first appearance in the NIT.